hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 {% include image.html file="qgis-slope.png" alt="slope" caption="The newly created slope-percent.tif raster plotted in QGIS." %}

 In addition to the absolute slope (i.e., inclination in degrees), or instead of the slope, it can be important to know the slope direction (e.g., inclination toward south, west, east, or north).
-A raster indicating the slope direction is called *Aspect* raster, where south corresponds to 0° (and 360°), west to 90°, north to 180°, and east to 270°.
-The ascpect raster can also be created with `gdaldem`:
+A raster indicating the slope direction is called *aspect* raster, where south corresponds to 0° (and 360°), west to 90°, north to 180°, and east to 270°.
+An aspect raster can also be created with `gdaldem`:

 ```python
 gdaldem aspect input_dem output_aspect_map [-trigonometric] [-zero_for_flat] [-alg ZevenbergenThorne] [-compute_edges] [-b Band (default=1)] [-of format] [-co "NAME=VALUE"]* [-q]
 ```

-To create an aspect raster of the *River Architect* sample data DEM run:
+To create an aspect raster of the *River Architect* sample data DEM in *Python* run:

 ```python